Common Cataract Questions

 Tecnis Toric Symfony IOL

 Toric version of the extended focus IOL is now available for patients who have astigmatism but want a vision plan to free themselves for glasses.

 Please be sure to discuss the lens options during your cataract evaluation.
-Our goal to is help you find your vision plan.
+Our goal to is to help you find your vision plan.

 Please note: This video is has been produced by the manufacturer of the Toric lens.
 Dr. Boyd does not use an IV during cataract surgery.
 Click here to view the Toric Patient Video.

 Cataract formation is a natural aging process in which the lens of the eye turns cloudy.
 Some patients describe their vision with a cataract as if they are looking through a dirty windshield of a car.